Ameer2000Mzori/cap-fact-website/README.md

 # 📖 My Portafolio <a name="about-project"></a>

-> "This website is built using HTML, CSS, JavaScript, and React.js.
+> "This website is built using HTML, CSS, JavaScript, React.js and SupaBase API.
 The project is a requirement for a Udemy course.
 With this project, you can like, comment, dislike, or super like.
 Additionally, you can leave comments on your preferred categories.
-Lastly, it comes with an API integration!
-Goodbye..."
+Lastly, it comes with an API integration..."

 ## 🛠 Built With <a name="built-with"></a>